Racing flags: Blue flag

-In NASCAR and IndyCar, this flag orders backmarkers to give way to faster cars.
+In NASCAR, this flag advises backmarkers to give way to faster cars.

 A light blue flag, sometimes with a diagonal yellow, orange, or red stripe, informs a driver that a faster car is approaching and that the driver should move aside to allow one or more faster cars to pass.
 During a race, this would only be usually shown to a driver who is getting lapped but during practice or qualifying sessions, it could be shown to any driver.
 In most series, the blue flag is not mandatory—drivers obey it only as a courtesy to their fellow racers.
 As such, it is often referred to as the "courtesy flag".
 In other series, drivers get severely penalized for not yielding or for interfering with the leaders, including getting sent to the pits for the rest of the race.
 In Formula One, if the driver about to be lapped ignores three waved blue flags in a row, he is required to serve a drive-through penalty.
 The blue flag may also be used to warn a driver that another car on the same lap is going to attempt to overtake them.

 The steady blue flag is displayed when a faster car is approaching, the blue flag is waved when the faster car is about to overtake.

 Not all racing series use blue flags, for example they are not used in rally or rallycross.

 In Formula One, blue lights or flags may be shown at the end of pit lanes to warn of approaching cars on the track.